Deadline to bring back Stormont powersharing pushed back until 2024

 Negotiations are continuing between the EU and UK amid mounting expectations that the two will soon reach a deal on the controversial post-Brexit trading arrangement.

-In a statement on Thursday ahead of a roundtable meeting with the main Northern parties, Mr Heaton-Harris said he would be “clear that the extension does not influence protocol discussions and that the UK government wants to see a deal between the UK and EU as soon as possible.”
+In a statement on Thursday ahead of a roundtable meeting with the main Northern parties, Mr Heaton-Harris said there was no appetite for an election in Northern Ireland in the near future, but he wanted to be “clear that the extension does not influence protocol discussions and that the UK government wants to see a deal between the UK and EU as soon as possible.”

+The announcement was greeted in Dublin with some relief.
+The Irish Government has long privately counselled the British government that an election in the North would solve nothing and be likely to only entrench divisions over the protocol.

+In a statement issued by the Taoiseach’s spokesman in Brussels, where he is attending the EU summit, Leo Varadkar said it was an “understandable move by the Secretary of State which removes the risk of an election.
+An election at this point in time would be divisive and unlikely to result in the formation of an executive.”

 The original deadline for the reformation of the Executive was missed in October 2022.
 Mr Heaton-Harris subsequently introduced an extension until January 2023, which was also missed, and meant he was legally required to either call an election by mid-April or legislate again for another extension.